seanzhangkx8/ConvoKit/docs/source/awry.rst

 * page_title: the title of the talk page the comment came from
 * page_id: the unique numerical ID of the talk page the comment came from
-* pair_id: the id of the conversation that this comment's conversation is paired with
+* pair_id: the id of the conversation that this conversation is paired with
 * conversation_has_personal_attack: whether any comment in this comment's conversation contains a personal attack according to crowdsourced annotators
 * verified: whether the personal attack label has been double-checked by an internal annotator and confirmed to be correct
 * pair_verified: whether the personal attack label for the paired conversation has been double-checked by an internal annotator and confirmed to be correct
 * annotation_year: which round of annotation the conversation's label came from.
 Possible values are "2018" for the first annotation round and "2019" for the second annotation round.
 * split: which split (train, val, or test) this conversation was used in for the experiments described in "Trouble on the Horizon" (not applicable to results from "Conversations Gone Awry", which reports leave-one-out accuracies).